brabander/olsr/lib/bmf/README_BMF.txt

 indicates the TTL thresholds, in this case packets with TTL value 1 or less will not be forwarded.

-When you are connecting an OLSR-BMF network to another multicast network (e.g. a DVMRP network), you might be surprised that, when you ping the all-routers multicast address 224.0.0.1 from within the OLSR network, only the OLSR hosts respond.
+Note that when you are connecting an OLSR-BMF network to another multicast network (e.g. a DVMRP-mrouted network), you might be surprised that, when you ping the all-routers multicast address 224.0.0.1 from within the OLSR network, only the OLSR hosts respond.
 This is, however, compliant behaviour: packets with their destination IP address in the range 224.0.0.0 - 224.0.0.255 are not routed by normal multicast protocols (i.e. their TTL is implicitly assumed to be 1).
+It doesn't mean that multicast is not working; if your application uses a multicast address outisde the range 224.0.0.0 - 224.0.0.255, it should work.

 9. Common problems, FAQ